By Matt Ward

 Water quality issues across the nation go largely ignored as lake managers continue to reactively treat the symptoms of poor water quality.

 Sometimes a little water quality work is all it takes to transform a water body and generate a healthy fishery with lower net annual input requirements.
 In other cases, fundamental water quality issues need to be addressed for fishery management techniques to even stand a chance.
-Let’s take a look at the four most important water quality parameters and how they can be adjusted to create a healthy fishery.
+Let’s take a look at the four most important pond water testing parameters and how they can be adjusted to create a healthy fishery.

 Turbidity represents the ability of a water body to absorb light that penetrates the surface.
 Turbidity is measured by peering into a pond or lake and determining the depth at which a highly contrasting object (professionally we use a secchi disk) disappears from view.